YunoHost/doc/ssh_de.md

 yunohost user ssh allow <username>
 ```

-It is also possible to remove ssh access using the following:
+It is also possible to remove SSH access using the following:

 ```bash
 yunohost user ssh disallow <username>
 ```

-Finally, it is possible to add, delete and list ssh keys, to improve ssh access security, using the commands:
+Finally, it is possible to add, delete and list SSH keys, to improve SSH access security, using the commands:

 ```bash
 yunohost user ssh add-key <username> <key>